 For reference, Minn.
 Stat.
 116C.99, 116C.991 and 116C.992 are included below in their entirety.
-The section of the 2013 legislation that orders the rulemaking is included as well.
+The section of the 2013 legislation that orders the rulemaking is included as well (the rulemaking language was updated in the 2015 legislative session-see below for updated language).